 In preparing the consolidated financial statement of the Group, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items that are measured at historical cost in a foreign currency are not retranslated.
-Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
+Non-monetary items that are measured at historical cost in a foreign currencies are retranslated.
+Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailed at the rates prevailing at the date when the fair value was determined.